 It is known that he was not one of the soldiers who went home for Christmas.
 Those soldiers paid $12.00 each and left Ft.
 Knox at about 1:00 P.M. on Saturday, December 21 – by chartered bus – and arrived in Janesville at about 3:00 A.M. on Sunday, December 22.
 For those who remained at Ft.
 Knox, the base was decorated with lighted Christmas trees along its streets, and each night Christmas carols were sung by a well-trained choir that went from barracks to barracks.
 The sight was said to be beautiful as the soldiers entered the camp from the ridge north of their barracks.
 The workload of the soldiers was also reduced for the holidays.
 Christmas dinner consisted of roast turkey, baked ham, candied sweet potatoes, snowflake potatoes, giblet gravy, oyster dressing, cranberry sauce, pickle relish, grapes, oranges, rolls, fruit cake, ice cream, bread, butter, and coffee.
 After dinner, cigars, cigarettes, and candy were provided.

 Those who went home remained in Janesville until the afternoon of Christmas Day when they boarded the chartered bus for the return trip to Ft.
 Knox.
 After they arrived at Ft.
 Knox at 5:55 A.M. on December 26, 1st Sgt.
 Dale Lawton was waiting for them having been given the job of picking men to be transferred to the soon-to-be-formed HQ Company.
 Men were picked for the company because they had special training.
 Many of these men received promotions and because of their rating received higher pay.
-After the transfer of the men, promotions were given to men in A Company to fill vacated positions.
-It was at this time that John was promoted to corporal.
+After the transfer of the men, promotions were given to men in A Company to fill vacated positions, and John was promoted to corporal.

 The biggest task at Ft.
 Knox facing the members of the 192nd, was that each company had to get used to the other.
 During this process of adjustment, the members of the different companies often were involved in fistfights.
 As time passed, the fights ended as the members of the battalion became friends.
 Each company was made up of three platoons of thirty men and each company had the same number of tanks assigned to it.
 The one exception was Headquarters Company which had three assigned tanks.
 It was also at this time that the battalion had 16 operational tanks and the first men from selective service were assigned to the company.
 On January 10, these men took their first tank ride and all of them had the chance to drive the tanks and would permanently join the company in March 1941.